nextstrain/ncov/docs/src/reference/configuration.rst

 -  default: ``defaults/lat_longs.tsv``
 -  used in rules: ``export``

-.. _description-1:
+.. _configuration-files-description:

 description
 ~~~~~~~~~~~

 -  type: string
--  description: Path to a Markdown file containing a default description of each build that will be included in the build’s final Auspice JSON and appear in the build’s display in Auspice.
-Define a build-specific description with a path to that description file in ``builds: <build_name> : description: <path_to_build_specific_description>.md``.
+-  description: Path to a Markdown file to use as a description in Auspice for all builds.
+Overridden per-build by :ref:`builds.description <configuration-builds-description>`.
+-  default: ``defaults/description.md``
 -  used in rules: ``export``

 clades